microsoft/dicom-server/docs/quickstarts/deploy-via-docker.md

-# Deploy DICOM Server locally using Docker
+# Deploy the Medical Imaging Server for DICOM locally using Docker

 *IMPORTANT:* This sample has been created to enable Dev/Test scenarios and is not suitable for production scenarios.
 Passwords are contained in deployment files, the SQL server connection is not encrypted, authentication on the DICOM Server has been disabled, and data is not persisted between container restarts.

-The following instructions detail how to build and run the Medical Imaging Server for Azure in Docker on Linux.
+The following instructions detail how to build and run the Medical Imaging Server for DICOM in Docker on Linux.

 ## Build and run with SQL Server and Azurite using Docker Compose

-To run the  Medical Imaging Server for Azure on Docker with a [SQL server container](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash) and an [Azurite container](https://github.com/Azure/Azurite) use Docker Compose.
-Run the following command, replacing `<SA_PASSWORD>` with your chosen password (be sure to follow the [SQL server password complexity requirements](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity)), from the root of the `microsoft/dicom-server` repository:
+To run the Medical Imaging Server for DICOM on Docker with a [SQL Server container](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash) and an [Azurite container](https://github.com/Azure/Azurite) use Docker Compose.
+Run the following command, replacing `<SA_PASSWORD>` with your chosen password (be sure to follow the [SQL Server password complexity requirements](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity)), from the root of the `microsoft/dicom-server` repository:

 ```bash
 env SAPASSWORD='<SA_PASSWORD>' docker-compose -f samples/docker/docker-compose.yaml -p dicom-server up -d